berndporr/pi-pico-blink/README.md

 Blink demo taken from https://github.com/raspberrypi/pico-examples and make it compile on its own.

-Here is a guide which walks you through setting up the Raspberry Pi Pico SDK on a Linux system without any GUI such as vscode.
+Here is a guide which walks you through setting up the Raspberry Pi Pico SDK on a Linux system.

 ## Step 1: Install Required Dependencies
 Open a terminal and install the necessary tools: